parasiitism/AlgoDaily/readme.md

 - Sorting
 - Linked list
 - Dynamic programming
-- Backtracking
-- Permutations
-- Combinations
+- Backtracking(Permutations & Combinations & Subsets...etc)
 - and more...

 #### Questions from